CypherCove/gdx-tween/README.md

 ### Target extensions

-Target object extension functions are available for all the provided TargetTweens.
+Target object extension functions are available for all the library TargetTweens.
 These can be used to start tweens with more natural syntax.
 For example:

 ```kotlin